Centre In France

 • While this is not a language immersion program, the selection committee typically gives preference to students who have studied French or German.
 Students selected for the fall term who have never studied French will take beginning French while in Strasbourg; those without any French who are selected for the spring term are strongly advised—but not required—to take French 110 for a grade during the preceding fall term.

-• Students must pay the non-refundable deposit of $375 by March 15; the $100 Strasbourg book fee is also due on March 15.
+• Selected students must pay the non-refundable deposit of $375 by March 9; the $100 Strasbourg book fee is also due on March 9.

 Centre-in-Strasbourg Adjunct Faculty & Staff